akhilsharmaa/Rocket-Typing-Multiplayer-Game/README.md

 # Rocket-Typing Multiplayer Game
-This project is a Typing Multiplayer Game built using **Node.js, Express, and Socket.IO.** It allows multiple users to join a room, type messages, and interact in real-time.
+This project is a Fastest Typing Multiplayer Game built using **Node.js, Express, and Socket.IO.** It allows multiple users to join a room, type messages, and interact in real-time.

 ### Features
 - Multiplayer Typing Game